alexymleung/react_Memories/queries.md

 4. Bearing in mind I have under context and hooks that store four states for the four individual persons, and that

-5. I use data folder and the files like jondata to import data.
+5. I use data folder and the files like JL/jondata to import data.

 6. My question is, what is the best way to go about achieving the above?